How do I create a transactional survey?

 Transactional surveys can be sent as part of a campaign or can be sent as an action included in a contact, incident, or opportunity rule.
 When included in the THEN section of a rule, when a record is updated and matches the IF criteria of the rule, the survey is sent to the contact associated to that incident or opportunity.
 You can also include the action to send a survey as part of the ELSE clause of a rule.

 The most common application for transactional surveys is to send a survey to a contact after a service incident closes (also called a closed-incident survey).
 This allows you to obtain customer satisfaction ratings associated with the customer service experience provided to your end-users.

 For comprehensive information on survey settings and features, refer to the 'Outreach and Feedback' chapter in online documentation for your specific release.
-To access Oracle Service Cloud manuals and documentation online, refer to the Documentation for Oracle Service Cloud Products.
+To access Oracle B2C Service manuals and documentation online, refer to the Documentation for Oracle B2C Service Products.

 Creating a New Transactional Survey

 In order to create transactional surveys, the navigation set specified in your staff profile must have the Surveys button included.
 This allows you to access the Surveys and Questions explorers.
 In addition, your staff profile must have features enabled on the Feedback tab to allow you to perform create surveys and add or create questions.

 If your profile allows you to create questions and survey, use the steps below to create a transactional survey: